yegor256/blog/_drafts/_data.md

 I need to understand the entire method `print()` before I can start making any modifications.
 I need to understand the lifetime algorithm of that poor `i` and why, for example, it gets decremented by 10 instead of being reassigned to zero---this is the surprise previous programmers left for me.
-Maybe they were not aware about the existence of `for` loops?
+Maybe they were not aware of the existence of `for` loops?

 It's obvious that the first snippet is better than the second one.